conduit-innovation/gorilla-claw/README.md

 > :warning: _**Ignore them at your peril.**_

-_Turn off your linters, throw away your test suite, encrypt your codebase!
-It's time to break shit..._

 **MonkeyHook can be used for good.
 It can also be used for evil.**

 ## Locating